 After this, a table should appear with a list of competitors.
 You will also get some useful information like product price, category, rank, estimated sales, estimated revenue and more.
 While this is all great information, be weary of its accuracy.

-After the paid Pro version went live, developers halted support for the free chrome extension.
-Without the routine updates, tool functionality suffered and data accuracy took a nosedive.
+Despite the release of a paid Pro version, the Unicorn Smasher free Chrome extension continues to receive updates - most recently on September 4, 2024 - ensuring improved stability and functionality.
 As for the $49 Pro chrome extension-- there are more accurate, powerful, and holistic FBA toolkits available in the market.

 Another popular and oddly-named tool on our list is CamelCamelCamel.
 Unlike Unicorn Smasher, CamelCamelCamel offers browser functionality for Microsoft Edge, Mozilla Firefox, Apple Safari, Opera, and obviously, Google Chrome.

 The founders describe the tool as a price tracker capable of monitoring millions of products and enhancing decision-making by alerting sellers to price changes.
-Like most repricers, CamelCamelCamel offers functionality in the North American and the major European markets like UK, Germany, Spain, Italy, and France.
+CamelCamelCamel now supports eight Amazon marketplaces, including the United States, Canada, United Kingdom, Germany, France, Italy, Spain, and Australia.

 Other features include: